unwiredtech/_s/readme.txt

 = Does this theme support any plugins? =

-_s includes support for WooCommerce and for Infinite Scroll in Jetpack.
+patrick_theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==